HaarigerHarald/geant4_pybind/README.md

   * pip
   * [git](https://git-scm.com/download/win)

-*Note*: You can let geant4_pybind manage and download the datasets if don't set the necessary environment variables.
+*Note*: You can let geant4_pybind manage and download the datasets, if the necessary environment variables haven't been set yet.

 **Installation**